Variegated Orange or Russian Stonecrop

 Sedum kamtschaticum Fisch. & C.A.Mey. was named and described by Friedrich Ernst Ludwig von (Fedor Bogdanovic) Fischer and Carl Anton (Andreevič) Meyer in Index Seminum in 1841.
 Plants of the World Online by Kew lists 10 synonyms of Sedum kamtschaticum.

 The genus, Phedimus Raf., was named and described by Constantine Samuel Rafinesque in the American Monthly Magazine and Critical Review in 1817.
+According to Plants of the World Online, there are currently 14 accepted species in the Phedimus genus (as of 1-4-20 when I am updating this page).

 I had been in correspondence with one of the foremost Crassulaceae experts, Margrit Bischofberger of the International Crassulaceae Network, and she had this to say in an email in 2013…